hardik-menger/snake-ladder-phonepe/README.md

 - **mines**: (Not used in the provided implementation) Specifies the positions of mines on the board.

 - **players**: Lists the players participating in the game along with their initial positions on the board.

-## Customization

-- Extend the game by adding new elements or modifying logic.